swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 ### Specifying newly-introduced names

-The proposal for freestanding macros introduced the need to [specify macro-introduced names](https://github.com/DougGregor/swift-evolution/blob/freestanding-macros/proposals/nnnn-freestanding-macros.md#up-front-declarations-of-newly-introduced-names) as a way of isolating the effect that macros can have on the compilation process.
-Attached macros introduce a few more ways in which one can describe the names of declarations that are produced by a macro:
+Whenever a macro produces declarations that are visible to other Swift code, it is required to declare the names in advance.
+All of the names need to be specified within the attribute declaring the macro role, using the following forms:

+- Declarations with a specific fixed name: `named(<declaration-name>)`.
+- Declarations whose names cannot be described statically, for example because they are derived from other inputs: `arbitrary`.

 * Declarations that have the same base name as the declaration to which the macro is attached, and are therefore overloaded with it: `overloaded`.
-* Declarations whose name is formed by adding a prefix to the name of the declaration to which the macro is attached: `prefixed("_")`
+* Declarations whose name is formed by adding a prefix to the name of the declaration to which the macro is attached: `prefixed("_")`.
+As a special consideration, `$` is permissible as a prefix, allowing macros to produce names with a leading `$` that are derived from the name of the declaration to which the macro is attached.
+This carve-out enables macros that behavior similarly to property wrappers that introduce a projected value.
 * Declarations whose name is formed by adding a suffix to the name of the declaration to which the macro is attached: `suffixed("_docinfo")`.

-A  macro can only introduce new declarations whose names are covered by the kinds provided, or have their names generated via `MacroExpansionContext.createUniqueame`.
-This ensures that, in most cases (where `arbitrary` is not specified), the Swift compiler and related tools can reason about the set of names that will introduced by a given use of a macro without having to expand the macro, which can reduce the compile-time cost of macros and improve incremental builds.
+A  macro can only introduce new declarations whose names are covered by the kinds provided, or have their names generated via `MacroExpansionContext.createUniqueName`.
+This ensures that, in most cases (where `arbitrary` is not specified), the Swift compiler and related tools can reason about the set of names that will be introduced by a given use of a macro without having to expand the macro, which can reduce the compile-time cost of macros and improve incremental builds.
+The macro is not required to provide a declaration for every name it describes: for example, `OptionSetMembers` will state that it produces a declaration named `rawValue`, but the implementation may opt not to do so if it sees that such a property already exists.

 ### Ordering of macro expansions